cjf2022/read-notes/README.md

 # read-notes
 102 1st
+## Table Of Contents
+1 Class one - growth mindset
+2 Class two

 growth mindset is a state of mind that lets you change and go with the flow of how things are moving being open to new ideas and aves for you.